veracity/veracity-documentation/sections/identity/authentication/web-native.md

 ## To authenticate users

-1. Go to the meta data URL in your browser: https://login.veracity.com/a68572e3-63ce-4bc1-acdc-b64943502e9d/v2.0/.well-known/openid-configuration?p=B2C_1A_SignInWithADFSIdp
+1. Go to the metadata URL in your browser: https://login.veracity.com/a68572e3-63ce-4bc1-acdc-b64943502e9d/v2.0/.well-known/openid-configuration?p=B2C_1A_SignInWithADFSIdp
 2. Copy the value for the `authorization_endpoint`.
-3. For the authentication requests, specify and encode required parameters.
+3. For authentication requests, specify and encode the required parameters.
 For details, see [required parameters](#required-parameters) below.
-4. Ensure that all parameters are URL encoded, so that they will remove any illegal values from the URL.
+4. Ensure that all parameters are URL encoded so that they will remove any illegal values from the URL.
 For details, see [URL encoding](#url-encoding) below.
 5. To authenticate users, redirect them to the `authorization endpoint`.
 The user will sign in to Veracity, and then Veracity IDP will issue a POST request to your specified `redirect_uri` with all the parameters requested in the `response_mode`.
 Below you can see a sample response.
   ```json
 {